bmanning1/Coffee-project/README.md

 ### STARBEX
 #### What the project does, needs it fulfills & functionality

 The project offers customers the chance to purchase a certain number of coffees per month at a discounted price.
-This makes it quick and easy for them to pop into the store and show the QR code from their phone to buy a coffee.
+This makes it quick and easy for them to pop into the store and show the QR code (currently a template one as there is not a store for people to go into) from their phone to buy a coffee.

 The project also aims to integrate the community through online blogs, forums and profiles.
 Through having to subscribe to coffees, you create your own profile that you can log in and out of.
 Each profile is unique and has information suited to the user.
 For example it may show you how many coffees you have left for the month and days till renewal if you are Subscribed.
 If you aren't subscribed it shows you a link to go and purchase some coffees with the price list.
 The profile also tells if new members have joined and shows them to the new member section to introduce yourself.